sam-greenwood/taco_vis/README.md

 This module will take 2D polar coordinate data and create still plots or time varying animations of it, with a focus on torsional oscillations within a planetary interior.
 Data can be simply contoured or (for torsional waves) be represented as differentially rotating cylinders in either 2D or 3D.

-Animations can be generated from just 1 line of code, e.g.:
+Animations can be generated simply and quickly with minimal lines of code, e.g.:

 `import numpy as np`

 `from core_flow import flow`

-generate some random data:
+`data = np.random.rand(10,10,10)` generate some random data

-`data = np.random.rand(10,10,10) #10 points in radius, azimuth and time`

-load data into flow class:
+`f = flow(data)` load data into flow class:

-`f = flow(data)`

-plot the animation:
+`f.plot_contours(animate=True)` plot the animation:

-`f.plot_contours(animate=True)`

 # Installation

-Python 3 with numpy and matplotlib is required for this module to run.
+Python 3, numpy and matplotlib (and ffmpeg to save movie files) are required for this module to run.
 Clone this repository then either:
-1. copy core_flow.py to your working directory (if you just want this accesible from that directory)
+1. copy core_flow.py to your working directory (if you just want this accesible from that directory) and install the required dependencies
-2. run the setup file with "python setup.py" from the command line (if you would like to add the module to the python path)
+2. run the setup file with "python setup.py" from the command line, installing the module and it's dependencies.

+# Dependencies
+1. Python 3
+2. numpy
+3. matplotlib
+4. ffmpeg (for saving animations as movie files)